nitrofski/graphbash-lib/README.md

 - Press DOWN: Nothing happens...
 - Press LEFT: You move to 45, then you're stuck.
-- Press RIGHT: You move to 48, then you're stuck.
+- Press UP: You move to 48, then you're stuck.
 - Press UP-LEFT: You move to 59, from here only pressing UP does something, and it brings you on H.
 - Press RIGHT: Here is where all the magic happens.
 It brings you to -94.